postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-searching.md

 ### Sorting

-You can re-order collections in the Team Library by Name, Last Modified, Owner, or by Date Created.
+You can re-order collections in the Team Library by "Name", "Last Modified", "Owner", or by "Date Created".
 Remember that collections that you have favorited will be at the top but now sorted by the criteria you selected.

 [![sort collections](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamLibrarySort.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamLibrarySort.png)